Career History

 In 2009 Douglas Weiland fulfilled the 2001 Leonard Smith Legacy Commission (London).
 “Composed during three weeks of October 2009, Concerto 290 in A min for violin and strings was conceived and born out of a life-time’s marvelling at the Bach Violin Concertos, written around 1720; 290 years ago.”
 The Concerto was premièred the following year by William Hennessy and the Melbourne Chamber Orchestra conducted by Michael Dahlenburg as part of their 2010 Regional Tour of Victoria.

-Contained amongst Weiland’s recent body of work are some of his most substantial statements.
-The collaboration with poet, Gary Simons, resulted in a set of three unaccompanied double choir motets for Norwich Cathedral.
-Many years earlier, in May 2009 David Lowe directed there a performance of the motet “Vere Dominus Est”, commissioned by Christopher and Judith Lawrence.
-His Fourth & Fifth Quartets were written in support of the establishment of a new composition chair in Melbourne.
-In August 2014 Douglas Weiland completed a dynamic large-scale Flute Concerto (Op.48) for the legendary British flautist, Susan Milan.
+In more recent times the splendid collaboration over many years with poet Gary Simons in Norwich resulted in a set of a cappella double choir motets.
+Prior to this period, in May 2009 David Lowe directed at Norwich Cathedral a performance of Douglas's motet Vere Dominus Est, commissioned by Christopher and Judith Lawrence.
+Also around this time his Fourth & Fifth Quartets were written in support of the establishment of a new composition chair in Melbourne and in August 2014 he completed a dynamic large-scale Flute Concerto (Op.48) for the legendary British flautist, Susan Milan.

 In his 2014 Grawemeyer Award USA Nomination,* London publisher Roy Mowatt wrote of the Op.50 Fourth Quartet: “This work is one of a number of masterpieces written in the last ten years, culminating in the Clarinet Concerto and Fourth and Fifth Quartets”.